Smalltown Supersound: History

-In the mid-90s, Haugland relocated to the Norwegian capital Oslo and began working at Voices of Wonder, continuing to develop Smalltown Supersound as a side operation.
+In the mid-'90s, Haugland relocated to the Norwegian capital Oslo and began working at Voices of Wonder, continuing to develop Smalltown Supersound as a side operation.
 At this point, the musical profile label began to drift more towards electronic music, free jazz and experimental music.
 An early milestone album for the label was the 2000 debut album by Kim Hiorthøy, Hei, followed by Jaga Jazzist's album A Livingroom Hush in 2002.
 The latter was named the best jazz album of 2002 by BBC.

-Over the ensuing years, the label's profile also grew increasingly international, releasing albums by artists such as Neneh Cherry, Bruce Russell, Brian Reitzell, Kelly Lee Owens, DJ Harvey, Mats Gustafsson and Sonic Youth.
-However, Smalltown Supersound continued to maintain a strong Norwegian presence in its roster, being one of the spearhead labels of the "Oslo disco" scene of the 2000s with artists such as Lindstrøm, Prins Thomas and Todd Terje.
+Over the ensuing years, the label's profile grew increasingly international.
+It released albums by artists such as Neneh Cherry, Bruce Russell, Brian Reitzell, Kelly Lee Owens, DJ Harvey, Mats Gustafsson and Sonic Youth.
+However, Smalltown Supersound maintained a strong Norwegian presence in its roster, being one of the spearhead labels of the "Oslo disco" scene of the 2000s with artists such as Lindstrøm, Prins Thomas and Todd Terje.

-Smalltown Supersound celebrated its 25th anniversary in 2018 with its own stage at the large Norwegian Øya festival, the very first label to do so.
+Smalltown Supersound celebrated its 25th anniversary in 2018 with its own stage at the large Norwegian Øya festival, the first label to do so.
 The anniversary was commemorated by the compilation album The Movement of the Free Spirit, with tracks spanning the label's entire history remixed to a coherent musical piece by label stalwart Prins Thomas.
+In 2024, Smalltown Supersound collaborated with the Munch Museum in Oslo, where the label's artists provided music for the Edvard Munch exhibition Trembling Earth.